-The mystery and ethereal feel of this art period inspired the new Gothic Garden Collection.
-The jewels include fine gold and sterling silver pieces as well as large statement costume pieces reminiscent of the Gothic love for jewelry.
-The collection is filled with Resin pendants made of real roses, queen Anne’s lace, and moss like those that could have been found in authentic Gothic gardens and real scorpion and scarab pendants which evoke the eerie feel of Gothic gargoyles on cathedrals like Notre Dame.
-The jewelry features the stunning luscious reds, deep greens, royal purples, pale pinks, and bright whites expressed in Gothic frescoes.
-In honor of the Gothic period’s contrast of light with dark as evidenced by the towering shadowy cathedrals in opposition to the luminescent ornate stained glass windows, Insect Diva created a Light and a Dark Gothic Garden Look Book.
+This collection features fine gold and sterling silver pieces as well as large statement costume pieces reminiscent of the Gothic love for jewelry.
+The designs are made of resin pendants made of real roses, queen Anne’s lace, and moss like those that could have been found in authentic Gothic gardens and real scorpion and scarab pendants which evoke the eerie feel of Gothic gargoyles.
+The color story was inspired by the luscious reds, deep greens, royal purples, pale pinks, and bright whites expressed in Gothic frescoes.

 I was so inspired by the beauty of this period that I designed and constructed my own Gothic garden.
-I built a stone wall and rock pathways and accented them with moss to create a more ancient look, and filled the garden with Gothic statues and beautiful flowers to feed our pollinators.
-I hope you find inspiration in the pictures below for your own garden and can create a restful haven for yourself that also benefits the pollinators that help sustain our lives through the foods and beautiful landscapes they help propagate.
+This included building a stone wall and rock pathways accented with moss to create a more ancient look, and then filling the garden with Gothic statues and beautiful flowers to feed our pollinators.
+I hope you feel inspired to create your own garden and see how an alternative aesthetic can be easily integrated into a pollinator conservation garden.